Technical Whitepaper

 Convergence with Governance-as-a-Service (GaaS)

 The Governance Runtime Control Protocol (GRC-P) is a technical realization of decoupled AI governance.
 Our architecture independently converged with the Governance-as-a-Service (GaaS) framework (arXiv:2508.18765v2).
-This paper maps GovenAI’s "Deterministic Authority" to academic "Decoupled Enforcement."
+This paper maps GRC-P’s deterministic authority model to the academic framing of decoupled enforcement.

 34